-Covered services The following services are covered under your vision benefit: Routine Eye Exam A routine vision exam every 12 months, through a network or out-of-network vision provider.
-No authorization needed Limitations and exclusions The limitations and exclusions below apply to your routine vision benefit: ☐ Medically necessary services covered under Original Medicare.
-Government treatment for any services provided in a local, state or federal government facility or agency, except when federal or state law requires payment under the plan.
-Any treatment or services caused by or resulting from employment, or covered under any public liability insurance, including Worker's Compensation programs. ☐ Orthoptics or vision training and any associated supplemental testing. ☐ LASIK, surgeries or other laser procedures. ☐ Any eye exam required by an employer as a condition of employment.
+The limitations or d avaluaiana halaw apply to valir ralitina v vicion honofit The limitations ar u exclusions below apply to your routine v vigioni penent

+☐ Medically necessary services covered under Original Medicare. ☐ Government treatment for any services provided in a local, state or federal government facility or agency, except when federal or state law requires payment under the plan. □Any treatment or services caused by or resulting from employment, or covered under any public liability insurance, including Worker's Compensation programs. □Orthoptics or vision training and any associated supplemental testing. □ Plano lenses (non-prescription). ☐ 2 pair of glasses instead of bifocals. ☐ Subnormal (low) vision aids. ☐ Replacement of lenses and frames which are lost or broken, except at the normal intervals when services are otherwise available. ☐ LASIK, surgeries or other laser procedures. ☐ Any eye exam or corrective eyewear required by an employer as a condition of employment. ☐ Contact fitting 92310, is separate from a routine exam and would be 100% member responsibility.

 Routine Chiropractic Services